 A UHS diploma carries with it a level of expectation and signifies success in an extremely rigorous and challenging academic setting.
 The criteria for prospective Junior admissions reflects the preparation of current UHS students at this level.
-Any admissions of Juniors is subject to space availability.
-There may be times when no Juniors will be admitted.
-If there are openings and applications are accepted, the following criteria will be piloted.
+Any admissions of Juniors is subject to space availability. -If there are openings and applications are accepted, the following criteria will be followed: